Practical Spiritual Tactics

 Although humans obviously are creating the turmoil, they are agents, not the problem.
 They’re responsible for what they do, but they’re simply acting on what they believe, as all of us do.
 They are following their spiritual leader and emulating his nature.

-It’s Satan’s nature to steal, kill and destroy (John 10:10), so his followers feel justified in stealing from someone they despise, killing them, or destroying their property or business.
-He’s a murderer and a liar (John 8:44), so his followers feel free to lie to destroy someone’s reputation, win an election, or otherwise influence people’s opinions.
+It’s Satan’s nature to steal, kill and destroy (John 10:10), so his followers feel justified in stealing from someone they despise, assassinating their character, or destroying their property or business.
+He’s a liar (John 8:44), so his followers feel free to lie to destroy someone’s reputation, win an election, or otherwise influence people’s opinions.

 People who reject God’s truth are deceived by Satan’s wickedness and his deceiving spirits (2 Thess.
 2:10; 1 Tim.
 4:1).
 And because they embrace evil, they deceive others and become more deeply deceived themselves (2 Tim.
 3:13).